GoogleCloudPlatform/jit-groups/doc/site/sources/docs/index.md

-# JIT Groups
+# JIT Groups <sup class='preview'>Preview</sup>

-JIT Groups is an open source application that lets you implement entitlement management for Google Cloud.
+JIT Groups is an open source application that lets you implement secure, self-service access management for Google Cloud using security groups.

 !!! note ""

-    JIT Groups supersedes the [JIT Access](jitaccess-overview.md) project, which has outlived its purpose as privileged access management
+    JIT Groups supersedes the [JIT Access](jitaccess-overview.md) project, which has largely outlived its purpose as privileged access management
     [is now available as a platform feature in Google Cloud :octicons-link-external-16:](https://cloud.google.com/iam/docs/pam-overview).

-    JIT Groups addresses an adjacent, but different use case -- entitlement management.
+    JIT Groups addresses an adjacent, but different use case -- self-service access management, or _entitlement management_, for all types of Google Cloud access, not only privileged access.

+    If you're currently using JIT Access, you can continue to do so.
+But we encourage you to consider [upgrading to JIT Groups](jitaccess-upgrade.md) or migrating to PAM.

 ## Bundle access by job function

-As a user, you often need a combination of IAM roles to perform a certain job function or role, and you might also need access to more than a single project.
+**As a user**, you often need a combination of IAM roles to perform a certain job function or role, and you might also need access to more than a single project.

-As an administrator, you can use JIT Groups to create _access bundles_ -- groups that combine all access required to perform a certain job function or role -- and let the application automate the process of creating the groups and provisioning the necessary IAM policies.
+**As an administrator**, you can use JIT Groups to create _access bundles_ -- groups that combine all access required to perform a certain job function or role -- and let the application automate the process of creating the groups and provisioning the necessary IAM policies.